Siemens Aktiengesellschaft (OTCMKTS:SIEGY) Releases FY 2022 Earnings Guidance

-Siemens Aktiengesellschaft (OTCMKTS:SIEGY) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $9.950-$10.410 for the period.
+Siemens Aktiengesellschaft (OTCMKTS:SIEGY) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $9.950-$10.410 for the period.
 The company issued revenue guidance of -.

-A number of research analysts have recently issued reports on the stock.
-Morgan Stanley reiterated an equal weight rating on shares of Siemens Aktiengesellschaft in a report on Friday, November 12th.
-JPMorgan Chase & Co. reissued an overweight rating on shares of Siemens Aktiengesellschaft in a research report on Friday, November 12th.
-Credit Suisse Group reaffirmed an outperform rating on shares of Siemens Aktiengesellschaft in a research note on Friday, November 12th.
-Sanford C. Bernstein started coverage on shares of Siemens Aktiengesellschaft in a research note on Tuesday, December 7th.
-They issued an underperform rating for the company.
-Finally, Societe Generale upgraded shares of Siemens Aktiengesellschaft from a hold rating to a buy rating in a report on Thursday, January 20th.
-Three analysts have rated the stock with a sell rating, two have issued a hold rating and ten have assigned a buy rating to the stock.
-According to MarketBeat, the company currently has a consensus rating of Hold and an average price target of $126.50.

 Siemens Aktiengesellschaft Company Profile